kskalvar/aws-config-to-elasticsearch-lambda/README.md

 AWS Config Snapshots to AWS Elasticsearch using Lambda
 ======================================================

 This solution shows how to automate the ingestion of your AWS Config snapshots into the ElasticSearch/Logstash/Kibana (ELK) stack for searching and mapping your AWS environments.
-We'll be using a Lambda function which will automatically be fired when a new file is upload to the S3 bucket AWS Config is using to store Snapshot files.
+We'll be using a Lambda function which will automatically be fired when a new file is uploaded to the S3 bucket used by AWS Config.
 This readme updates an article "How to Analyze AWS Config Snapshots with ElasticSearch and Kibana by Vladimir Budilov" referenced below and provides a more basic step by step process.

 ## Configure AWS Config Service